Back to all guides

 I saved this because...

 Date at the top.
 Three lines in the middle.
-One tiny note at the bottom: "I opened the notebook today."
-That counts as a page.
+One note at the bottom: "I opened the notebook today."
+That counts as a page because it restarted the practice.

 Date + three lines